sammydowds/client-side-compare/README.md

 ## Github Data Cards
 There are three data cards which repesent:
-1) Popularity of a framework - this is how many stars each framework has on Github.
+1) **Popularity of a framework** - this is how many stars each framework has on Github.
-2) Acitivity of a framework - this is based on commits over the given period of time.
+2) **Commit acitivity of a framework** - this is based on commits over the given period of time.
-3) Issue Resolution Ratio - this is the ratio of issues closed compared to the issues opened over the given period of time.
+3) **Issue resolution ratio** - this is the ratio of issues closed compared to the issues opened over the given period of time.
 I like to compare this to your COD KDR - the higher the better. ;)

 ## Github Data Table
 The github data table shows the source data, as well as some extra information which was included with one of the API calls for stars - so I kept it in.
 Although, the main focus should be on the data cards*.

-*Unless you have a hardware constraint - then check out the size column in this table.
+* **Unless you have a hardware constraint - then check out the size column in this table**.

 ## How does it work?
 When the app fires up, it makes a series of calls to Github's API.
 After the initial calls to Github, it will also continue to make calls to Github every 2 minutes.
 (Note, this frequency is configurable in the 'frequency' variable in the 'defaultState.js' file).